jhuhta/drupal9-fe-challenge/README.md

 ## Some help for you
 * Once you have everything in place, you'll get started by `lando start`.
 * After that, run `lando drush site:install --existing-config -y` to initialize the site.
+* The site will be at https://drupal9-fe-challenge.lndo.site/.
 * To log in, use the credentials provided by the output of previous command, or, use `lando drush user:login`.
+* Use `lando drush cr` to clear the Drupal render cache.
-* The data consumed by your app is provided in the `drupalSettings` variable.
+* The data consumed by your app is provided in the global `drupalSettings` variable.
-* See My App module and My Theme custom theme for details.
+* See My App and My React App modules and My Theme custom theme for details.
+  * Instructions for running Webpack for My React App are in module README.
+* The React app embedding is similar to what has been outlined in https://www.mediacurrent.com/blog/recipe-embedded-react-component-drupal/
 * Twig debug is turned on in web/sites/development.services.yml, and the "Embedded app" paragraph type has a twig template for you to edit.
 * For guidance on how to handle JS or CSS libraries in Drupal, you can get started by checking out